Quick Links

 E-Safety

 Regular updates are provided for parents in order to raise awareness of changing E-safety issues.
-The school sends home an E-Safety publication for parents giving advice and guidance and E-safety workshops run by the staff/police are organised for parents, other members of the community and our older students.
-We are currently working towards our '360 degree E-safety mark'.
+The school often provides E-Safety information in the Newsletter giving advice and guidance.
+E-safety workshops run by the staff/police or other organisations (such as Papaya) are organised for parents, other members of the community and our older students.

 For further advice and guidance, follow this link to the Think U Know website.